 Patients who seek a rhinoplasty (commonly referred to as a "nose job") have concerns about the appearance of their nose, their ability to breathe through their nose, or both.

-Candidates range in age from 20s to 70s, though most rhinoplasty patients are in their 20s to 40s.
-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+Candidates often range in age from 20s to 70s, though most rhinoplasty patients are in their 20s to 40s.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Reasonable expectations must be established about what a rhinoplasty can and cannot accomplish as with all plastic surgery procedures.
 As with all facial plastic surgery procedures, results can vary.

 Recovery from a rhinoplasty is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time for this procedure is approximately 7 to 14 days for most individuals.
 Sutures are removed in a staged, progressive manner from day 5 to 7 after surgery.
 A cast is usually placed over the bridge of the nose and is removed day 7 after surgery.
 The healing process does not end at 14 days, however.
 For example, the incisions continue to heal for months after surgery.